My Quiet Kitchen

 Serving Suggestions

-Use this creamy sunflower seed dressing as:
+Pair this creamy sunflower seed dressing with:

-• a dressing for kale salad
+• as a dressing for kale salad

-• a spread for sandwiches and burgers
+• spread for sandwiches and burgers

-• a sour cream substitute for baked potatoes
+• sour cream substitute for baked potatoes

-• a mayo replacement in chickpea salads
+• a mayo replacement in chickpea salad

 creamy sunflower seed dressing dripping from a spoon into a glass jar.